MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 Ensure that wave one devices offer a diverse representation of your organization’s departments and usage scenarios, including various add-ins.
 This diverse representation promotes early issue detection and timely resolution, further minimizing potential risks.

-## How it works

-If cloud updates is configured with at least two custom rollout waves, update validation is enabled by default.
-When a new update for the Monthly Enterprise Channel is released and begins to deploy to devices on wave 1, update validation automatically performs the following actions for each device:

-- It calculates the pre-update health baseline.
-It uses the Diagnostic Data received within the seven days before the update to measure the start performance and reliability of Word, Excel, PowerPoint, Outlook, OneNote, and each individual add-in.
-- It calculates the post-update health metrics.
-After a device applies the update, it continuously calculates the same health metrics.
-- Once a statistical confidence of 95% is reached, it compares the pre- and post-update metrics and calculates the actual change.
-Minor degradations below a certain threshold are filtered out.
-- It applies a scoring system to evaluate the remaining degradations.

-After calculating scores for at least 10 devices, an assessment is run, and the results are displayed to the admin.
-The results are color-coded and continuously updated with more data being received:

-- **Green:** No degradations or only very minor degradations were detected.
-The admin is encouraged to proceed with the deployment of the update.
-- **Yellow:** Minor degradation was detected, and the admin is advised to monitor the deployment closely.
-- **Red:** At least one major degradation was detected, and the admin is offered the option to pause the deployment or initiate an update rollback.

-For a status of yellow or red, the admin can view the list of devices and see which device, add-in/app, and health metric caused the status change.
+## Additional information
+### Pre-update health baseline
+Update validation is using Diagnostic Data which is sent by devices which are on the first rollout wave.
+The following metrics are computed using the data from the seven days before the update release:
+-	Performance – The app launch performance (measured in seconds) is used.
+-	Reliability – The average crash rate (in percent) is used.
+These metrics are calculated separately for each of these apps and add-ins on every device:
+-	Word
+-	Excel
+-	PowerPoint
+-	Outlook
+-	OneNote
+-	Each public add-in, except for the ones bundled with Microsoft 365 Apps

+Example: For a device that runs Microsoft 365 Apps with two extra add-ins, there are fourteen metrics.
+These form the pre-update baseline.

+### Post-update health baseline
+After a device in the first rollout wave has updated to the newest version and sends Diagnostic Data, update validation starts to compute the post-update baseline.
+It uses the same metrics as the pre-update baseline and calculates them continuously.
+This goes on until the statistical confidence is 95%.
+This could take several days, depending on how much the individual device uses Microsoft 365 Apps and sends Diagnostic Data to Microsoft.
+When the statistical confidence goes above 95%, the baselines are passed to the next stage.

-## How thresholds and scoring works
+### Applying thresholds and scoring results

-As explained, each device, app and add-in has several health metrics.
-A device without add-ins would have 20 metrics: app start performance and app reliability for Word, Excel, PowerPoint, Outlook, and OneNote.
-These metrics are divided into 10 pre-update and 10 post-update ones.
-Each add-in adds four more metrics.
-The metrics are compared and filtered after reaching a statistical confidence of 95%, using the following thresholds:
+This stage involves comparing the baselines and individual metrics for a device.
+Metrics that have improved, such as the app launch time of Outlook, are disregarded in the subsequent steps.
+However, metrics that have worsened, such as the reliability of Word, are evaluated using the following thresholds to determine if the user is actually affected by the degradation.

+- For each app, check if:
-- For apps, start performance must take more than 5 seconds to start and at least 1 second longer than before.
+    - Performance is above 5 seconds and at least 1 second slower than before.
-- For apps, reliability must be less than 99% and at least 1 percentage point lower than before.
+    - Reliability is below 99% and at least 1 percentage point lower than before.
+- For each add-in, check if:
-- For add-ins, start performance is at least 1 second slower than before.
+   - Performance is at least 1 second slower than before.
-- For add-ins, reliability must be less than 99% and at least 1 percentage point lower than before.
+    - Reliability is below 99% and at least 1 percentage point lower than before.

-The thresholds help to ignore degradations that are statistically significant, but not disruptive to users.
-For instance, suppose Outlook's app start performance worsens from two seconds to three seconds.
-This is a 50% degradation, but it doesn't affect the user much.
-Outlook still starts up quickly.
-Similarly, if the reliability drops from 99.9% to 99.8%, the crash rate technically doubles from 0.1% to 0.2%.
-But only two out of a thousand app sessions are affected.
-This change might not disrupt the user's daily routine.
+The thresholds help to filter out degradations that are statistically significant, but not disruptive to users.
+For example, imagine Outlook's app start performance slows down from two seconds to three seconds.
+This is a 50% degradation, but it has little impact on the user.
+Outlook still starts up fairly quickly and might not disrupt the user's daily routine.

-The following criteria are used to score the metrics that pass the threshold filter:
+Any degradation that exceeds the thresholds is then assigned a score.

-- A degradation in the start performance of Word, Excel, PowerPoint, Outlook, or OneNote: 0.5 points
+- A degradation in the performance of an app: 0.5 points
-- A degradation in the start performance of an add-in: 0.25 points
+- A degradation in the reliability of an app: 1 point
-- A degradation in the reliability of Word, Excel, PowerPoint, Outlook, or OneNote: 1 point
+- A degradation in the performance of an add-in: 0.25 points
 - A degradation in the reliability of an add-in: 0.5 points

-The scores for all devices are added up.
-A score higher than 0.5 means a yellow status, and a score higher than 1 means a red status.
+### Generating assement
+A **grey** assessment indicates that more data is needed before a reliable evaluation can be made.
+This assessment is shown until data from at least ten devices has been processed and scored.
+The scores are then summarized and an assessment is shown to the admin:

+- A green assessment means that the score is below 0.5.
+This implies no or minimal degradations and it should be safe to proceed with the update deployment.
+- A yellow assessment means that the score is between 0.5 and 1.0.
+This implies limited degradations and it is recommended to continue with the update deployment and monitor for any issues.
+- A red assessment means that the score is above 1.0.
+This implies significant degradations and the admin is advised to review which devices, apps and add-ins are affected and decide if the update deployment should be paused.
+The admin can also roll back devices that already received the update from the same interface.

 For example:
-- On one device, Word starts slower than before and exceeds the threshold.
-This gives 0.5 points and a yellow status.
+- If Word starts slower than before on one device and exceeds the threshold, this adds 0.5 points to the score and results in a yellow assessment.
-- On two devices, an add-in crashes more frequently than before and exceeds the threshold.
-This gives 0.5 points twice, or 1 point total, and a red status.
+- If an add-in crashes more frequently than before on two devices and exceeds the threshold, this adds 1 point to the score and results in a red assessment.
+This does not have to be the same add-in across the two devices.

 ## How to disable update validation
 In case you want to disable update validation, your options are:
 - Navigate to **Cloud Update > Monthly Enterprise channel > Settings > Rollout waves** and select the **Opt out of update validation** option.
-- If you disabled waves by setting the option **Use rollout waves** to *No, not needed*, update validation is automatically disabled.
+- Disabled rollout waves altogether by setting the option **Use rollout waves** to *No, not needed*.
+Without rollout waves, update validation gets disabled automatically.